LucianoBestia/lmake_lines_of_code/README.md

 I use this make util: <https://crates.io/crates/cargo-make>
 I splitted the project into a lib and bin, so it could be used also as a lib.
 Try to using MockAll for testing.

+## Testing

+Testing is difficult, because I use this own project to get the lines of code for the tests.
+These will change as the code is modified.
+Moreover, the result from $git remote -v is different on different computers.
+To align with this changes, the testing has 2 const that must be manually updated to contain the actual data.
+Testing will also modify the README.md file.
+Always after testing run cargo make doc to correct the README.md.
+Or just revert it using git.

 ## CREV - Rust code reviews - Raise awareness